-- The developer writes the initial Project Documentation
+- The UX Designer writes the initial Project Documentation

 - Any time a feature is changed, the developer making the change should update the documentation and checklist as well and then pass it to the QA Engineer for review or visa versa.
 (If the QA Engineer makes a change to the documentation, the Developer should be brought in to review the change.)

-Once a project reaches development, it's familiar territory: Things are developed, we do development QA pass - ideally with our new access procedures in there too - fix, review, deploy, party; if the project is a new build, see you in support.
-Here's what that looks like:
+Once a project reaches development, it's familiar territory: Things are developed, we do a development QA pass that includes checking for accessibility - fix, review, deploy, party; if the project is a new build, see you in support.

 The cycle of QA tasks required should look something like the following: